 Included Meal(s): Breakfast and Dinner

-This morning we depart from Vaduz and drive back to Zurich where we board our train for Luxembourg.
-Today is a day of travel, and we will most likely arrive in Luxembourg in the late afternoon.
+This morning we depart from Vaduz and drive back to Zurich where we fly to Luxembourg.

 Luxembourg is a landlocked country in the Benelux bordered by Belgium, France and Germany, lying at the crossroad of Germanic and Latin cultures.
 It is the only Grand Duchy in the world, and it is the second-smallest of the European Union member states.
 Within this country are the remnants of a rich history, and a landscape with scenery that varies from wild highlands and peaceful river valleys to plains dotted with picturesque villages and farmlands.